7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 Back says: Helen Skinner.
 [This was likely 1904 in Menands, N.Y.]

 Maybe the clothes in the picture above are Short Clothes, even though they are long?
 That little sweater looks quite sophisticated.
 I can’t tell what the black thing is to the left of her.
-I first thought a loom and then perhaps a croquet set thing.
-Please submit guesses.
+I first thought a loom and then perhaps a croquet set stand.

 Then jump forward a few years and there are three more pictures.
 The first one isn’t labeled except for her name, but she looks maybe eight?